haoxins/haoxins.github.io/archived-2021/programming-100-go-mistakes.md

   a receiver goroutine receives a message.

 * Regarding channels:
-  - A **buffered** channel enables **synchronization**.
+  - A **unbuffered** channel enables **synchronization**.
-    Indeed, we have the guarantee that two goroutines will be in a known state: one receiving and another one sending a message.
+  - Indeed, we have the guarantee that two goroutines will be in a known state: one receiving and another one sending a message.
-  - Yet, an **unbuffered** channel doesn't provide any strong synchronization.
-Indeed, a producer goroutine can send a message and then continue its execution if the channel isn't full.
-The only guarantee is that a goroutine won't receive a message before it is sent.
+  - Yet, an **buffered** channel doesn't provide any strong synchronization.
+  - Indeed, a producer goroutine can send a message and then continue its execution if the channel isn't full.
+  - The only guarantee is that a goroutine won't receive a message before it is sent.
 Yet, this is only a guarantee because of causality.
 * It's essential to keep in mind this fundamental distinction.
   - Both channel types enable communication, but only one provides synchronization.
-  - If we need synchronization, we must use unbuffered channels.
+  - If we need **synchronization**, we must use **unbuffered** channels.
 Also, unbuffered channels might be easier to reason about.
   - Indeed, buffered channels can lead to obscure